spring-projects/spring-retry/README.md

 and marked `@Recover`.
 The return type must match the `@Retryable` method.
-The arguments for the recovery method can optionally include the exception that was thrown and (optionally) the arguments passed to the original retryable method (or a partial list of them as long as none are omitted).
+The arguments for the recovery method can optionally include the exception that was thrown and (optionally) the arguments passed to the original retryable method (or a partial list of them as long as none are omitted up to the last one needed).
 The following example shows how to do so:

 ```java
 @Service